One of the joys of travelling is being able to find some of the best places to watch the sunset from all around the world.

 It is an expensive location, but worth it for a once-in-a-lifetime paradise experience.

-Most Fanciful: Venice, Italy
+9. Most Fanciful Sunset: Venice, Italy

 I stayed in a fancy hotel on the grand canal.
 It had a ‘house boat’ to ferry guests across to St Mark’s.
 Waiting for the boat to come one evening as the sun whet down, I fantasised for a moment that this was my life, rather than a rare indulgence; that I lived in some grand palazzo with my own boat.
 Does anyone else do this?

-Best Mountain View: Montenegro
+10. Best Mountain View Sunset: Montenegro

 Kotor Bay is a spectacular location – steep mountains surround a narrow, channel-shaped bay, around which pretty towns sit peacefully on the water.